 Although an entirely separate and independently governed 501©3 non-profit, the Foundation personnel and administrative space costs are provided by IMH.
 The value on this relationship is that donor dollars are able to go further and are maximized without having to contribute to staff salaries and office rental space.

 The Foundation Board leads and directs the Foundation.
 The Board is divided into several committees, all with a focus on the vision of the Foundation.
-For a visual of our strategic plan, please click here.

 Joe Marr, Accountant